goitacademy/html-css-homework/5-animation/README.en.md

 button.
 In order for the script to work, you need to add special attributes to the markup, used by the script to search for elements:

-- `data-modal-open` to the button for modal window opening.
+- `data-modal-open` to the button for modal window opening;
-- `data-modal-close` to the button for modal window closing.
+- `data-modal-close` to the button for modal window closing;
 - `data-modal` to the modal window's backdrop.

 Then, before the closing `body` tag, add the `script` tag with a link to the